Matt Duffy Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.34 team ERA that ranks 18th among all league pitching staffs.
+- The Mets' 4.34 team ERA ranks 18th among all MLB pitching staffs.

+- Mets pitchers combine to allow 131 total home runs at a clip of 1.2 per game (to rank 19th in baseball).

-- The right-hander's most recent appearance came on Thursday against the Washington Nationals, when he went six innings, surrendering one earned run while allowing two hits.
+- In his most recent appearance on Saturday, the right-hander threw 2 1/3 innings against the Washington Nationals, giving up six earned runs while surrendering eight hits.

-- The 30-year-old has amassed a 3.17 ERA and 11.1 strikeouts per nine innings across 19 games this season, while allowing a batting average of .200 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.